Zhou Derui: Career in Hunan

 Zhou began his political career in December 1989, and joined the Chinese Communist Party (CCP) in December 1991.
 He was an official in Lingling Prefecture from 1989 to 1992.
 Starting in July 1992, he served in several posts in Hunan Provincial Office of Economic and Technological Cooperation (later was reshuffled as the Economic Division of the General Office of Hunan Provincial People's Government), including deputy principal staff member and principal staff member.
 In September 2000, he moved to Hunan Provincial Land and Resources Department, where he successively served as director of General Office, director of Finance Division, and deputy inspector.

 Zhou was appointed head of the Organization Department of the CCP Yongzhou Municipal Committee in October 2006 and was admitted to standing committee member of the CCP Yongzhou Municipal Committee, the city's top authority.
 He was made vice mayor in November 2010.

 Zhou became deputy party secretary of Changde in March 2013, concurrently serving as mayor since May of the same year.
 He was party secretary, the top political position in the city, beginning in June 2017.
 He also served as chairman of the Changde Municipal People's Congress from December 2017 to March 2021.

 Career in Tianjin

 In March 2021, Zhou was transferred to north China's Tianjin municipality and appointed vice mayor.
 Six months later, he concurrently served as head of the Publicity Department of the CCP Tianjin Municipal Committee and was admitted to standing committee member of the CCP Tianjin Municipal Committee, the municipality's top authority.
 In June 2022, he was chosen as head of the Organization Department of the CCP Tianjin Municipal Committee, and held that office until March 2025.

 Investigation

 On 13 March 2025, Zhou was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+On September 4, he was expelled from the CCP and dismissed from public office.

+On 13 July 2026, Zhou was sentenced to 14 years and fined 4 million yuan for bribery.